25+ Stunning Pool House Ideas That Turn Your Backyard Into a Luxury Retreat

 Set Up a Fire Pit

 When designing your pool house, a fire pit can really enhance your outdoor space.
 Start by choosing a fire pit that fits your area.
 Small spaces can benefit from a compact, portable option, while larger yards can handle a built-in model.
 Keep safety in mind by selecting heat-resistant materials.
-Placing the fire pit at least 10 feet away from your home and other structures.
+Place the fire pit at least 10 feet away from your home and other structures.
 Arrange comfortable chairs or benches in a circular setup.
 Opt for weather-resistant cushions to ensure comfort during cooler evenings.

 fire pit